 Compassion.
 Dietitians and nutritionists must be caring and empathetic when helping clients address health and dietary issues and any related emotions.

 Listening skills.
 Dietitians and nutritionists must listen carefully to understand clients’ goals and concerns.
 They may work with other healthcare workers as part of a team to improve the health of a patient, and they need to listen to team members when constructing eating plans.

 Organizational skills.
-Because there are many aspects to the work of dietitians and nutritionists, they should be able to stay organized.
+Because there are many aspects to the work of dietitians and nutritionists, they should stay organized.
 Management dietitians, for example, must consider the nutritional needs of their clients, the costs of meals, and access to food.
 Self-employed dietitians and nutritionists may need to schedule appointments, manage employees, bill insurance companies, and maintain patient files.

 Problem-solving skills.
 Dietitians and nutritionists must evaluate the health status of patients and determine the most appropriate food choices for a client to improve his or her overall health or manage a disease.

 Speaking skills.
 Dietitians and nutritionists must explain complicated topics in a way that people with less technical knowledge can understand.
-They must be able to clearly explain eating plans to clients and to other healthcare professionals involved in a patient’s care.
+They must clearly explain eating plans to clients and to other healthcare professionals involved in a patient’s care.